refactored-group/automaticffl-for-woocommerce/readme.txt

 8. Allow us to automatically enable new Type 1 & 2 FFL dealers or take full control.

 == Changelog ==

+= 1.0.26 =
+* Reworded the missing-certificate banner around saving time on this order and future orders.
+* Clarified support for multiple PDFs, images, and ZIP files.

+= 1.0.25 =
+* Added a prominent, non-dismissible banner to eligible orders that are missing an FFL certificate.
+* Kept the existing shipping-address upload action as a secondary option.

 = 1.0.24 =
 * Added a secure missing-certificate upload action to eligible WooCommerce orders.